LIBERATING FOOTBALL TRAVEL

 Visit Aberdeenshire has an attractive database of hotels in the region.

-For a hotel in town, the mid-range Palace has 64 rooms, two bars (one with a pool table) and a decent restaurant.
+The best hotel in town is the mid-range Palace, with 64 rooms, two bars (one with a pool table) and a decent restaurant.
+Free on-site parking is another plus point.

-Overlooking the River Ugie and the golf club beyond, the Waterside Hotel belongs to the unfeasibly retro Britannia group – hence the supercheap rates.
-It’s quite a trek from town, so it might be worth forking out a few extra quid for a room at the Palace.
+Overlooking the River Ugie and the golf club beyond, the Waterside Hotel belongs to the improbably retro Britannia group.
+It’s quite a trek from town, plus the 4pm check-in, 10am check-out restrictions are pretty mean, but it’s handy for the beach.